Changissnz/selfinterest/README.md

 is the exchange should be agreed on by the two ends of sender and receiver.
 But that is the ideal case.
-And in practice, as already stated, currency is powered by the terms of the valuation market, and this representation of value, as inanimate as it is, is beholden to the powers above it, in which human beings from all walks of life can contribute their judgments and proclivities towards its practice, demonstrated by stock market activity.
-The concept of "capitalism" has vulnerabilities, in the sense of the previous statement, when the practice of values becomes much fixated on the monetary aspect, so much that concerns have been raised every so often on these practices of inaccuracy that then gives credence to the base constructs of socialism and aristocracy, both guaranteeing stability to certain degrees, and differing in the sense of the
+And in practice, as already stated, currency is powered by the terms of the valuation market, and this representation of value, as inanimate as it is, is beholden to the powers above it, in which human beings from many walks of life can contribute their judgments and proclivities towards its practice, demonstrated by stock market activity.
+The concept of "capitalism" has vulnerabilities in the sense of the previous statement, evident when the practice of values becomes much fixated on the monetary aspect, so much that concerns have been raised every so often on these practices of inaccuracy that then gives credence to the base constructs of socialism and aristocracy, both guaranteeing stability to certain degrees, and differing in the sense of the